Your Guide to Booking Your First Massage and faqs

 Which massage is the best massage for beginners?

 We typically recommend a Swedish Massage or Relaxation Massage for first-timers.
 It helps you get comfortable with the experience while still easing tension, improving circulation, and calming the nervous system.
-Starting with a Swedish massage will allow you to gauge your overrall comfort level with pressure.
+Starting with a Swedish massage will allow you to gauge your overall comfort level with pressure.

 Will I be oily after the massage?